Intro / Jump menu

 • Maintenance of internal and external accreditations, and reporting obligations related to environmental sustainability.

-• Delivery of actions in accordance with the University’s strategy plan and external requirements.
+• Delivery of actions in accordance with the University’s strategic plan and external requirements.

 The EOG covers all aspects of environmental sustainability and any other measures as determined by the VCE or externally.

 The EOG is comprised of representatives from the Heads of Professional Services, the Heads of Schools, the UWL Student Union and on-site contractors.
 Representatives from the Unison and University and College Union (UCU) trade unions are members of the EOG.
-It is chaired by Claire Willitts, a member of VCE.
-Members also are the Sustainability Champions for their respective Schools and Departments, encouraging al staff to participate in sustainability activities.
+It is chaired by Claire Willitts, Executive Director of Property and Environment and member of VCE.
+As with the SMB, members are also the Sustainability Champions for their respective Schools and Departments, encouraging all staff to participate in sustainability activities.

 Members of the EOG include: